-It is a known fact that having fresh fruits for breakfast or as an afternoon snack give your body the essential nutrients to sustain through the day.
+It is a known fact that having fresh fruits for breakfast or as an afternoon snack gives your body the essential nutrients to sustain through the day.
 Knowing some key fruits and how to include them in the diet is important as it is the key to a healthy lifestyle.
-Understanding longan benefits and the nutrients that this unique fruit provides, will help us add it to our diet and maintain a variety of fruits we consume daily.
+Understanding longan benefits and the nutrients that this unique fruit provides, will help you add it to your diet and maintain a variety of fruits you consume daily.

 Nutrition Facts of Longan

 Longan is a fruit similar to lychee, and both belong to the soapberry family.
 Extensively found in the tropical forests, longan is said to be a native of South Asia.

 Quite literally, the translation of this name means “dragon’s eye” as the fruit resembles an eye due to its translucent flesh through which the black seed can be seen like a pupil or iris.
 The fruit packs a lot on the nutritional value.

 For a 100g serving of the peeled and de-seeded longan fruit, the nutrients are as below.

 |Proteins and Amino Acids||1.3g|

 Longan is considered low in cholesterol and sodium.
 It is a very good source of potassium, thiamin, and riboflavin, and it contains good amounts of vitamin C.

 Health Benefits of Eating Longan